hankbesser/recursive-agents/README.md

-# Recursive Companion 🔄
+# Recursive Agents 🔄

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Contributing](https://img.shields.io/badge/Contributing-Guidelines-blue.svg)](CONTRIBUTING.md)

 ## A Meta-Framework for Self-Improving Agents

-Recursive Companion implements a **three-phase iterative refinement architecture** where LLM agents (instances of Classes) critique and improve their own outputs.
+Recursive Agents implements a **three-phase iterative refinement architecture** where LLM agents (instances of Classes) critique and improve their own outputs.
 Unlike single-pass systems, each agent automatically tracks its full revision history, making every decision inspectable and debuggable.

 ![Sequence Flow](images/Sequence_Summary.svg)

-→ See the [Architecture Documentation](docs/RC_architecture.md) for detailed system design.
+→ See the [Architecture Documentation](docs/RA_architecture.md) for detailed system design.

-### Why Recursive Companion?
+### Why Recursive Agents?

-**See inside the thinking.*** While other frameworks show you what happened, RC shows you why.
+**See inside the thinking.*** While other frameworks show you what happened, RA shows you why.
 Every instance maintains a complete audit trail of its critique-revision cycles, stopping conditions, and decision rationale.
 This transparency is built-in, not bolted on.

 *Unlike single-shot responses, agents systematically refine their outputs by critiquing and improving their own work—thinking about their thinking.